MartynHarney/QA-Final-Project/README.md

         - https://imgur.com/PpGAKmJ
         - https://imgur.com/Rfy2vUm

-Screenshots of your database to prove that data is being persisted.

 Screenshot of your test results, including coverage report.
         - https://imgur.com/ebiMOiG
         - https://imgur.com/T0Z06Xu

 Link to Jira Board - You must add your trainer(s) as collaborators also.
         - https://martyn-qa.atlassian.net/jira/software/projects/QFP/boards/2